esase/tiny-service-manager/README.md

 ```

-now we can easily test the "A" class injecting a mocked version of the "B"
+now we can easily test the `A` class injecting a mocked version of the `B`

 ```php
 $serviceA = new A(new MockedB());